 Diabetes has been found as the leading cause of peripheral neuropathy.
 However, peripheral neuropathy can also occur due to any trauma to the nerves, autoimmune diseases, or drug-induced injury, etc. Neuropathies typically start in the hands and feet, but other body parts can be affected too.

 Nerve damage in hand can be very painful and frankly it’s uncomfortable.
 First line treatment options consist of physical therapy, over-the-counter pain relievers such as NSAIDS, prescription medications such as gabapentin or your doctor might also recommend steroid injections to reduce inflammation and pain.

-Let’s discuss the top 7 researched vitamins to helping treating nerve damage in your hands:
+Below, we will cover the top 7 researched vitamins to helping treating nerve damage in your hands.

 1. Vitamin B1 (Benfotiamine)